 Business Sweden is a global organisation with operations in more than 40 markets.
 The pace is often fast and rapid shifts between different tasks and projects mean that the workload can be high at times.
 This can have negative consequences if proper support and recovery time is not provided.

-We have offices and operations in complex markets and our employees sometimes travel to high-risk countries, which could for example involve the risk of crime, political unrest and corruption, intelligence threats, information theft, cyber at- tacks, terrorism, natural disasters, health and safety challenges, environmental hazards and poor infrastructure.
-There is also external indirect risk when compa- nies we help within the framework of export consulting do not respect the Global Compact's principles of labour, ILO or similar.
-MEASURES TO MINIMISE RISK We work actively to promote a safe and pleasant work environment for all our employees and conduct several employee surveys annually on personnel issues, well-being and skills development, where all managers are responsible for setting up action plans.
-Our employees are trained annually in personnel issues through internal training, elearning and dilemma exercises.
-2 We use digital tools to ensure well-being and a healthy workload.
-3 All our employees are equipped with a mobile application that makes it possible to directly put our security department on standby when they are in danger.
-The application also provides continuous information on safety risks in the country in which the employee is stationed.
-A In addition to our Code of Conduct, there are several policy documents (work environment, anti-discrimination, diversity and equality policy, etc.) concerning protection and safety, travel regulations, labour conditions and work environment to create a safe and pleasant work day for all our employees.
-B Before traveling or moving to complex markets, our employees receive help from our security department to perform safety and security analyses.
+We have offices and operations in complex markets and our employees sometimes travel to high-risk countries, which could for example involve the risk of crime, political unrest and corruption, intelligence threats, information theft, cyber attacks, terrorism, natural disasters, health and safety challenges, environmental hazards and poor infrastructure.
+There is also external indirect risk when companies we help within the framework of export consulting do not respect the Global Compact's principles of labour, ILO or similar.

+- We work actively to promote a safe and pleasant work environment for all our employees and conduct several employee surveys annually on personnel issues, well-being and skills development, where all managers are responsible for setting up action plans. - Our employees are trained annually in personnel issues through internal training, elearning and dilemma exercises. - We use digital tools to ensure well-being and a healthy workload. - We have a whistleblowing function that employees as well as third parties can use to report suspected or confirmed criminal acts or violations within Business Sweden. - In a structured process for result development, it is ensured that employees receive clear goals, feedback and support in their ongoing competence development. - All our employees are equipped with a mobile application that makes it possible to directly put our security department on standby when they are in danger.
+The application also provides continuous information on safety risks in the country in which the employee is stationed. - In addition to our Code of Conduct, there are several policy documents (work environment, anti-discrimination, diversity and equality policy, etc.) concerning protection and safety, travel regulations, labour conditions and work environment to create a safe and pleasant work day for all our employees. - Before traveling or moving to complex markets, our employees receive help from our security department to perform safety and security analyses.
 We pay special attention and take the necessary measures to strengthen the safety and security of potentially vulnerable employees.
 Our Country Risk Database provides special information.

-TARGETS Business Sweden is committed to: Ensuring that all of Business Sweden's employees complete e-learning in Business Sweden's Code of Conduct.
-Ensuring that all of Business Sweden's office managers complete compliance training.
-Reaching an Employee Commitment Index of 85, which is a weighted index that measures security and collaboration in our teams, employee engagement, and how our employees perceive leadership in the organisation.
-Prioritized areas for 2021 Evaluate and develop new forms of support and tools for a good work environment and good health in the light of the current Covid-19 pandemic.
-Further develop programmes for in-house training within the framework of Business Sweden Academy.
-Focus efforts on promoting increased diversity and inclusion within Business Sweden, see the section "Diversity and Inclusion" on page 42.
+- Ensuring that all of Business Sweden's employees complete e-learning in Business Sweden's Code of Conduct. - Ensuring that all of Business Sweden's office managers complete compliance training. - Reaching an Employee Commitment Index of 85, which is a weighted index that measures security and collaboration in our teams, employee engagement, and how our employees perceive leadership in the organisation.

+- Evaluate and develop new forms of support and tools for a good work environment and good health in the light of the current Covid-19 pandemic. - Further develop programmes for in-house training within the framework of Business Sweden Academy. - Focus efforts on promoting increased diversity and inclusion within Business Sweden, see the section "Diversity and Inclusion" on page 42.